cbmi-uthsc/sepsisPrediction/README.md

 <h3>Code Description</h3>

 <h3>GSoC Experience</h3>
 Google Summer of Code gave me a worthy platform to burnish my skills as well as learn new ones.
 I had never worked with data at such a large scale.
 As expected, I faced my fair share of difficulties.
+Firstly, I had a very hard tie running all the preprocessing code on my local machine.

 <h3>Conclusion</h3>